 You might recognize Razer as a gaming accessory company, but they’ve also expanded into other areas like smartphones as well.
 Seeing as the smartphones the company makes also don’t have headphone jacks, it was only a matter of time before they began to make some audio peripherals that made the choice to exclude the port seem worth it, kinda.
 Enter the Razer Hammerhead USB-C earbuds which, aside from being Type-C headphones, also tout active noise cancellation.
 So how are they?

 - Commuters.
-The active noise cancelling on these are pretty solid if you don’t mind the glowing green logo on the side of each earbud.
+The active noise canceling on these are pretty solid if you don’t mind the glowing green logo on the side of each earbud.

 - Anyone with a Razer phone.
 While the Type-C connector is supposed to be universal, it isn’t.
 Razer has a full list of compatible phones it’ll work with, and if you have a Razer phone, these are guaranteed to work perfectly.

 There a small microphone on the right earbud’s cable, but it isn’t heavy enough to feel like it could pull the bud out from your ear.
 The control module has three circular buttons on it with just the right amount of click for feedback.
-It also features a small switch on the side, so you can enable or disable the active noise cancelling feature.
+It also features a small switch on the side, so you can enable or disable the active noise canceling feature.